 18th September: Calp to Ilas de Tabarca – 38nm

-There is a small harbour on the north side of the island, used by the many trip boats for drop off and pick up of passengers.
+There is a small harbour on the north side of the island.
+This is used by the many trip boats for dropping off and pick up of passengers.
 It may be possible to pull a dinghy up onto the beach or like us, find an empty space amongst the fishing boats in which to tie.

 19th September: Ilas de Tabarca to Cabo de Palos – 41nm

 Anchored in sand off of the marina entrance at Cabo de Palos.
 Good shelter from north winds.
 Position 37 37.776’N 0 42.03’W

 Click here to view our route.

 20th September: Cabo de Palos to Cala Cortina – 18nm (sailed 16nm)

 Anchored in 12m, position 37 34.75’N 0 58.644’W